Kelvin water dropper: Historical background

 By the 1840s it was able to be demonstrated that streams of water could carry electric charge, that streams carrying like charge were repelled and that streams carrying unlike charge were attracted.
 It could also be demonstrated that physical charge separation, that is, separation of charge into different regions, could be induced in a body of water by a static electric field.

-William Thomson (Lord Kelvin) used this foundation of accumulated knowledge to, in 1859, create an apparatus involving the interaction of a stream of water with the Earth's static electric field to cause charge separation and subsequent measurement of charge to make atmospheric electricity measurements.
+Lord Kelvin used this foundation of accumulated knowledge to, in 1859, create an apparatus involving the interaction of a stream of water with the Earth's static electric field to cause charge separation and subsequent measurement of charge to make atmospheric electricity measurements.

-Experimental Studies
+Experimental studies

-Investigations of the Kelvin Electrostatic Generator under various controlled conditions showed that it operated with tap water, distilled water (non-deionised) and a saturated solution of NaCl.
+Investigations of the Kelvin electrostatic generator under various controlled conditions showed that it operated with tap water, distilled water (non-deionised) and a saturated solution of NaCl.
 It was also found that the generator worked well even if the two liquid streams originate from different electrically insulated reservoirs.
 A model was proposed in which the electric charge results from the separation of the positive aqueous hydrogen ion and the negative aqueous hydroxyl ion as the water droplets form.